 The City's main municipal facilities include a general administrative building, a public safety building, and a municipal court complex.
-There are 16 fire stations, a police station and substation, a police training center, a fire training center, one main and four branch libraries, 71 city parks, and four municipal golf courses.
+There are 16 fire stations, two police stations and two substations, a police training center, a fire training center, one main and four branch libraries, 81 city parks, and four municipal golf courses.